 - Family fun: Kids like the beach, tide pooling and the pony and train rides at Lemos Farm.
 The Ritz-Carlton Half Moon Bay is also one of the most family-friendly hotels around, serving hot chocolate and S'Mores around their outdoor fireplaces and offering a wide range of children's activities.

-- Cork and Bottle Days: Several times a year, La Nebbia Winery has its Bottle and Cork Days.
+- Cork and Bottle Days: Several times a year, La Nebbia Winery has its Barrel to Bottle Days.
 Bring your own clean bottles (or buy some from them) and they'll fill them up with premium wine and cork them for you, for a price almost anyone can afford.
 They're on CA Hwy 92 east of Half Moon Bay and their tasting room is also open daily.

 - Mavericks Surf Contest: Any time the waves get big enough during competition season (November through March), the word goes out - and the world-class, big-wave surfers have just 24 hours to the there.

 - Pacific Coast Dream Machines, April: Vintage warbirds, unicycle drag racing, monster trucks, motorcycles and all kinds of "dream machines" show up at this weekend festival.

 - Farm+Fish+Flowers, July: This day out offers behind-the-scenes tours of local nurseries, wineries, and farms, many of which are not ordinarily open to the public.

 - Pumpkin Festival, October: Half Moon Bay runs one of the biggest Halloween-time festivals in the area, with a pumpkin championship and lots of activities.